AstrobioMike/AstrobioMike.github.io/bash/bash_intro_binder.md

 There are a few different types of files in our current working directory: some subdirectories; a few ".txt" files; and a ".xlsx" file.

-Let's say we only wanted to see the ".txt" files.
+Let's say we only wanted to look for files in the current directory that end with the extension ".txt".
 The `*` wildcard can help us with that.
-At the command line, (generally), the `*` means anything, any number of times.
+At the command line, (generally), the `*` means any character, any number of times.
 Here's an example:

 ```
 ls